How to Become a Certified Lash Tech in 2022 (5 Easy Steps)

 4. Join a Professional Association

-Joining a professional association is a great way to network with other lash artists and stay up-to-date on the latest trends.
+Joining a professional association is a great way to network with other lash artists and stay up-to-date on the latest eyelash trends.

-Some popular associations are:
+Some popular associations in the U.S. are:

 - The National Eyelash Association